davidelettieri/davidelettieri.it/_posts/2020-03-21-a-tagged-union-example.md

 - There is no way to pay a paid order, the compiler won't allow it.
 There is no way to add or remove items to a paid order, again the compiler won't allow it.
 Before I had to remember what was right to do inside an order, know I know I can't be wrong.
 - When I ask for an order I have to handle all three cases since the Union type contains one of them but I don't know which one.

-As last remark, you don't need to implement all union type for the n different types you need just use this https://www.nuget.org/packages/OneOf/.
+As last remark, you don't need to implement all union type for the n different types you need just use this [nuget package](https://www.nuget.org/packages/OneOf/.)

 I hope you found this useful, if you have any comment or request drop me a line!